S3gmentati0nFault/Slides/ISC-recap/slides.md

 1. LLMs hallucinate and tend on giving confident responses even if they have no clue what they are talking about.

 2. Chain of thought and other frameworks suggest to use multiple different prompts to make the answer better, but what happens to the uncertainty of the answer?
-How does it propagate between one prompt and the other?
+Since successive prompts are not independent from each other, how can we modellize uncertainty propagation?

 ---